joost-de-vries/sbt-typescript/README.md

 #### v0.3.0SNAPSHOT
 - uses standard typescript functionality to resolve against webjars.
 Instead of the previous custom rolled module resolution extension.
 - uses a snapshot of the upcoming typescript 2.0

+#### v0.2.5
+- allows for developing using individual javascript files and using a single javascript file in production

 #### v0.2.4
 - upgrades to typescript 1.8.10